andy84858/Portfolio/README.md

 * Core Features
 1. Block Generation: At the beginning of the game, a series of blocks are generated, and they're updated based on various conditions.
 2. Mouse Control: Players use the mouse to move the paddle and start the game.
-3. Anti-Gravity and Special Tools: The game includes special tools that add additional gameplay variations.
+3. Special Tools: The game includes special tools(e.g Anti-Gravity, extended paddle, bigger ball) that add additional gameplay variations.